rolandbarrera/Curriculum-as-Code/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+See the [LICENSE.md](LICENSE.md) file for details.

-Templates and examples are available under CC BY 4.0 for educational sharing.
+You are free to share, adapt, and build upon this material for non-commercial purposes, as long as you provide attribution and distribute any derivative works under the same license.

 ## Support